StefanIvemo/vwan-playground/README.md

 Other improvements can be requested by creating a new issue.

 ## Contributing
-If you find this project interested and want to contribute, please feel free to submit Pull Requests with suggested improvements.
+If you find this project interesting and want to contribute, please feel free to submit Pull Requests with suggested improvements.

 [![Analytics](https://ga-beacon.appspot.com/UA-179149113-2/welcome-page?pixel)](https://github.com/igrigorik/ga-beacon)